VisDunneRight/rel-diag_mturk/README.md

 # Remarks

-Notice that some fields such as: `DATABASE_URL`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` need to be specified accordingly when setting up the postgres database on Heroku and using AWS keys with MTurk.
+Notice that some fields such as: `DATABASE_URL`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` need to be specified accordingly when setting up the Postgres database on Heroku and using AWS keys with MTurk.

 **!!Warning!!** Tutorial time is not currently captured correctly due to a database bug.

 # MTurk Initial Setup and Overview

 - Register on <https://mturk.com> and <https://requester.mturk.com/developer/sandbox>
-- Deploy to heroku by commiting and pushing the repository with `git push heroku master`.
+- Deploy to Heroku by committing and pushing the repository with `git push heroku master.`
 - Run `post_hits.py` to post the hits on Amazon Mechanical Turk
-- Amazon Mechanical Turk will post your HIT, and IFrame your url in when a user accepts it.
+- Amazon Mechanical Turk will post your HIT, and IFrame your URL when a user accepts it.
-- Once a user completes the hit it will be logged in the database.
-For more options check the hit_manager.py
+- Once a user completes the HIT it will be logged in the database.
+For more options, check the hit_manager.py

 # Useful Commands